csbence/searkt/README.md

 ## Questions

-* Markdown in intellij -- how?
+1. Markdown in intellij -- how?
-* Conventions on comments -- javadoc, expressive, or let code speak for itself
+2. Conventions on comments -- javadoc, expressive, or let code speak for itself
+3. How to (auto) generate javadoc, if yes to 2)